 The recent economic downturn may also have slowed the loss of affordable housing.
 The 2009 CSS report indicated that the rate of subsidized housing loss has slowed as developers face reduced demand for market rate housing and less access to funding for large redevelopment initiatives.
 The report also cautioned that the rising frequency of financial defaults may imperil many large affordable housing complexes in the City.

-Legislative proposals constitute one prong of the preservation effort.
-In September 2009, the U.S. Senate began deliberations on the “Affordable Housing Preservation and Revitalization Act of 2009,” a bill designed to prevent existing affordable housing stock from converting to market rate upon contract expiration.
 The bill guarantees that when new landlords or preservation groups assume ownership of eligible projects, these new owners will have access to residual funding tied to the project.
 These funds can be used by the new owners in order purchase, revitalize, and maintain the property.
-The Section 8 Voucher Reform Act (SEVRA) of 2009 includes provisions to streamline various aspects of the tenant-based Section 8 Housing Choice Voucher program, and to ensure continued voucher funding.
-The House of Representatives began hearings on the bill in June of 2009.

 Government and non-profit groups also preserve affordable housing through direct negotiations with developers.
 HUD maintains an Office of Affordable Housing Preservation (OAHP).
 The OAHP’s Mark to Market program works to reduce rent prices after the expiration of housing subsidy contracts and helps restructure remaining debt to support the reduced rental income.
 New York City’s Department of Housing Preservation and Development (HPD) provides funding and other assistance to local private and non-profit developers investing in affordable housing projects.

 By stemming the attrition of available units, preservation policies promote stability in the lives of residents and reduce the frequency of disruptive relocations.
-These policies also advance principles of equity, and the notion that lower and middle income residents should not be “priced out” of certain parts of the city.
+These policies also advance principles of equity, and the notion that lower and middle-income residents should not be “priced out” of certain parts of the city.